hapi-swagger/hapi-swagger/usageguide.md

 ## Example code in project

 There are a number of examples of different uses of `hapi-swagger` in the examples directory.
-These files contain a full HAPI node app:
+These files contain a full Hapi node app:

 -   [`custom.js`](examples/custom.js) - how build a custom documentation page with its own CSS and JS
 -   [`debug.js`](examples/debug.js) - how console.log debug information from `hapi-swagger`